 By registering for classes with Joliet Junior College you are accepting financial responsibility for all charges assessed to your student account.
 A restriction will be placed on delinquent accounts prohibiting access to student academic records, registration for classes and denial of other Joliet Junior College services in accordance with college regulations.
-Delinquent debts may be reported to a credit bureau, referred to collection agencies and/or litigated.
-Students will be held liable for all costs associated with collecting unpaid charges, including attorney fees and court costs which shall be construed in accordance with Illinois law, without regard to choice of law principles, and any lawsuit to collect unpaid fees may be brought in the appropriate court sitting in Will County, Illinois regardless of your domicile at the time of bringing such suit.
-Joliet Junior College reserves the right to pursue all legal remedies available to collect on any returned check.
+Delinquent debts may be, referred to collection agencies and/or litigated.
+Students will be held liable for all costs associated with collecting unpaid charges, Joliet Junior College reserves the right to pursue all legal remedies available to collect on any returned check.

-Students are responsible for making payments by their scheduled payment due dates.
-It is your responsibility to withdraw from registered course(s) within refund period, otherwise you will be held financially responsible.
+Students are responsible for making payments or enrolling in a payment plan by their scheduled payment tuition due dates visit jic.edu/DueDates for tuition due dates.
+It is your responsibility to withdraw from registered course(s) within the course section refund period, otherwise you will be held financially responsible.

-Full payments accepted online at MyJJC (e-check no convenience fee, American Express, Visa, MasterCard or Discover)
+Full payments accepted online at $\underline{\text{MyJJC}}$ (e-check no convenience fee, American Express, Visa, MasterCard or Discover)

-In-person at Main Campus (A-1020 Enrollment Center, Student Accounts & Payments), Romeoville Campus (Administration office) or City Center Campus (American Express, Visa, MasterCard, Discover, check\ or cash) Tuition drop box at Main Campus outside the Enrollment Center(A-1020) by check\
+In-person at Main Campus (A-1020 Enrollment Center, Student Accounts & Payments), Romeoville Campus (Administration office) or City Center Campus (American Express, Visa, MasterCard, Discover, check or cash) Tuition drop box at Main Campus outside the Enrollment Center(A-1020) by check